This is a kayak trail that presents a challenge – 11 miles, three lakes, two creeks and a canal, all in a loop you paddle counterclockwise.

 A few tips for tackling the Buster Island Loop kayaking trail:

-- The park concessionaire rents kayaks and canoes.
-They are located on the east side of a dam on the Zipperer canal, and you must start the trail on the west side, so you have to somehow convey it (on your car, with a kayak-trolley or by carrying it) about a block.
+- The park concessionaire rents kayaks and canoes to be used on the east side of a dam on the Zipperer canal, and not to go into Lake Kissimmee.
 Here’s information on boat rentals.

-- You put in at a boat launch located on the road to the historic Florida Cow Camp.
+- If you bring your own kayak, you put in at a boat launch located on the road to the historic Florida Cow Camp.
 After dropping off your kayak, move your car to the parking lot near the marina.

 - There are very few places to land and picnic.
 Your best bet is along Rosalie Creek and a few spots on Tiger Creek.